 But it still takes a great deal of time to research mutual funds.
 To make it worse, the managers of funds change.
 When that happens, it could affect the performance of your fund even if the sector is doing well.
 That's important because managers continuously change the stocks they own.
 Even if you look at the prospectus, it might not reflect current stock ownership.
 You don't know what you are buying specifically, so you are relying on the expertise of the manager.

 The prospectus warns that past performance is no guarantee of future returns.
 But past performance is all you have to go on.
 There's a good chance that a fund that's outperformed the market in the past underperforms in the future.
 That's especially true if the manager changes.

 The most significant disadvantage is that mutual funds charge annual management fees.
 That guarantees they will cost more than the underlying stocks.
 These fees are often hidden in several places in the prospectus.

 To pick good mutual funds, you've got to understand your investing goals.
 Are you saving for retirement or setting aside some extra cash for a rainy day?
 Stock funds would be best for long-term retirement investing, while a money market fund is best for short-term savings.
 Work with a certified financial planner.
-He or she will help you determine your best asset allocation and investment strategy.
+They will help you determine your best asset allocation and investment strategy.

 Mutual Fund Companies

 Mutual funds are managed by hundreds of companies that have hundreds of funds each.
 Most companies focus on specific strategies to stand out from the crowd.
 Here are the top 10 largest mutual fund companies by size, with their approach:

 - Vanguard: Low management fees